https-deeplearning-ai/sc-jupyterAI-notebooks/README.md

 ## Installing Jupyter AI

-The course uses Jupyter AI v3 beta, as Jupyter AI v3 is not yet officially released.
+This course uses Jupyter AI v3 beta (3.0.0b7), as Jupyter AI v3 is not yet officially released.
 To install the beta version, run this command in your terminal:

-`pip install "jupyter-ai>=3.0.0b7,<3.1"`
+`pip install "jupyter-ai==3.0.0b7"`

 Once installation is complete, navigate to your working directory and launch JupyterLab by typing `jupyter lab`.
 You should now see the chat bubble in the left sidebar.

+Note: 3.0.0b8 beta version was released after the course was filmed.
+Feel free to explore the newest version as it has enhanced UI.

 ## Setting Up the Model Provider in JupyterLab